Slang for methylphenidate. Scene names: Kiddy Coke, cocaine for the poor, rids, ritas, smarties.

 More and more children supposedly suffer from hyperactivity.
 ADHD stands for Attention Deficit Hyperactivity Disorder.
 Inattention, hyperactivity and impulsiveness are the main characteristics.
 From this it can already be deduced what is meant by this.

 People quickly talk about ADHD these days when children are inattentive and fidgety.
 A reliable diagnosis can only be made by specialized doctors and psychologists – who do NOT work for and in the interest of the pharmaceutical companies – irony off.

 ADHD is considered a congenital disorder (there is nothing you can do about it – irony off) which is noticeable before the age of six.
 However, the ADHD symptoms manifest themselves differently in infants, toddlers, adolescents and adults.
 (So already pump Ritalin into the babies or, even better, the pregnant woman.)

 A reliable diagnosis of ADHD is not yet possible in infancy.
 In long-term studies, however, researchers have found a connection between ADHD and so-called regulatory disorders.
 Translated it means; if you do not adapt to the system you will be made capable of regulation – with drugs if necessary.

-The rules can be difficult for children with ADHD.
-Accordingly, every woken up person who no longer adheres to the rules of the self-proclaimed elite would be an ADHD patient.
+Children with ADHD have a hard time following the rules.
+Accordingly, every awakened human being who no longer adheres to the rules of the self-proclaimed elite would be an ADHD patient.